Reducing Packaging Material For Savings And More

-Similar benefits can be obtained by addressing other materials such as corrugated, stretch film, blister packaging and more.
+Similar benefits can be obtained by addressing other materials such as corrugated, stretch film, blister packaging, and more.

 Shelfspace - Footprint Reduction

 Sometimes people use over-packaging for theft prevention.
-Sometimes over-packaging is used to get the customers attention or to present the sales message accurately.
+Sometimes over-packaging is used to get the customers' attention or to present the sales message accurately.
 Have you given thought to your use of more packaging than necessary for your product?

 Sometimes simply reducing the size of the package can reduce your product footprint on the shelf.
-This creates a more desirable, place-able item for your retailers' already limited shelf space and reduces your cost of product placement, while also giving the consumer a more environmentally and space-friendly package to bring home.
+This creates a more desirable, place-able item for your retailers' already limited shelf space and reduces your cost of product placement while also giving the consumer a more environmentally and space-friendly package to bring home.

-A QR code might provide the additional marketing space you need to get your message across, or a change from additional labeling to a printed film that holds all of your required labeling and brand messages right on the film.
+A QR code might provide the additional marketing space you need to get your message across or a change from additional labeling to a printed film that holds all of your required labeling and brand messages right on the film.

 Radical Packaging Change

 While many of these changes are not truly radical, they are truly significant.
 There is an opportunity for tremendous materials savings when corrugated is replaced by a plain or printed shrink film.
-Thanks to the durability of polyethylene films, they can handle the load of heavy products without the need for a corrugated tray.
+Thanks to the durability of polyethylene films, they can handle a load of heavy products without the need for a corrugated tray.

-One of our large consumer goods manufacturing customers was looking to reduce their own packaging material for increased efficiency, lower costs, and corporate responsibility.
+One of our large consumer goods manufacturing customers was looking to reduce its own packaging material for increased efficiency, lower costs, and corporate responsibility.
 We were able to find drastic savings for them by looking at their use of corrugated and the capability of stronger polyethylene film to take its place.

 Glass to Flexible Pouch